TrenchBroom/TrenchBroom/app/resources/documentation/help/index.md

 `MAP_BASE_NAME`	Tool, Workdir 	The base name (without extension) of the currently edited map.
 `MAP_FULL_NAME`	Tool, Workdir 	The full name (with extension) of the currently edited map.
 `GAME_DIR_PATH`	Tool, Workdir 	The full path to the current game as specified in the game preferences.
-`MOD_DIR_PATH` 	Tool, Workdir 	The full path to the (last) mod sub directory if mods have been enabled for this map.
+`MODS` 			Tool, Workdir 	An array containing all enabled mods for the current map.
-`MOD_NAME` 		Tool, Workdir 	The name of the (last) mod if mods have been enabled for this map `APP_DIR_PATH` 	Tool, Workdir 	The full path to the directory containing the TrenchBroom application binary.
+`APP_DIR_PATH` 	Tool, Workdir 	The full path to the directory containing the TrenchBroom application binary.
 `CPU_COUNT` 	Tool 			The number of CPUs in the current machine.